MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P2-Texture-Atlas/content.md

 > `Assets.xcassets` this gives us great control over the assets however it is inefficient
 > when it comes to game rendering performance.
 >
-> Imagine opening up your preferred image editing software and copy/pasting all of these
+> Imagine combining all of these
-> single images into one larger image to hold them all.
+> images into one larger image sometimes called a
+> [spritesheet](https://www.google.com/#safe=off&q=sprite+sheet).
 The immediate benefit would be
 > instead of the app having to load in approx 25 png files it now only has to load one.
-> On today's devices this is a relatively small win.
-However, only a few iPhone
+> While this is a small win, accessing pixels from a single image is more effecient than
-> generations ago this alone could give a nice little improvement to the loading time.
-> Every second counts when it comes to holding your players attention.
+> doing the same from 25 different files.
 >
 > The bigger benefit is realized during the rendering of the  game scene.
 Every time
 > (ideally 60 times per second) your *Assets* (or *Sprites*) need to be displayed on
 > screen, the rendering engine must go to texture memory where the sprite is stored and
 > render this into the frame buffer.
 There is a performance cost to switching textures,
 > this can be negated by the use of the *Texture Atlas*, instead of having to switch
 > textures 25 times, 60 times a second.
 The rendering engine can now render 25 different
 > sections from *one* texture to render the scene and improve performance!
 You will find
 > a *Texture Atlas* may also be referred to as a *Sprite Sheet*.